x402 Crypto Market Structure

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-With 0% schema description coverage, the description fully compensates by providing detailed parameter information.
-It lists all 24 supported token symbols for the 'token' parameter and explains that 'context' adds percentile rankings with specific window options ('7d' or '30d').
-This adds significant meaning beyond the bare schema.
+Schema description coverage is 0%, so the description must compensate.
+It provides a list of 24 supported token symbols and explains that the optional 'context' parameter adds percentile rankings with window options ('7d' or '30d').
+This adds meaningful semantics beyond the bare schema, though it doesn't detail parameter interactions or defaults beyond the schema's default for 'context'.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.